tradingstrategy-ai/trading-strategy/docs/source/programming/token-tax.rst

 - `Example of a token with buy and sell tax, but no transfer tax: DHOLD-ETH on Uniswap <https://tradingstrategy.ai/trading-view/ethereum/uniswap-v2/dhold-eth>`_ - taxed 10%/0%/10%

-- `Example of a honeypot trading pair: BNB-USDT <https://tradingstrategy.ai/trading-view/binance/pancakeswap-v2/bnb-usdt>`_ - cannot sell
+- `Example of a honeypot trading pair: JST-BNB <https://tradingstrategy.ai/trading-view/binance/pancakeswap-v2/jst-bnb-2>`_ - In practice, one cannot sell Jump Satoshi token and it can be considered as a honeypot.
+Even if the fact that it is in practice unsellable is disclosed in the whitepaper, the token smart contract source code is obfuscated.
+The BSCScan comment section is filled wiht angry users.

 - `Example of too low liquidity trading pair: Omega Protocol Money-ETH on Uniswap <https://tradingstrategy.ai/trading-view/ethereum/uniswap-v2/opm-eth-2>`_ - cannot measure tax because there is not enough liquidity to trade